a/n: Firstly, a million thanks to Bamboozlepig for beta reading.

 But somehow, Pete had a hard time feeling very festive.
 When it came his turn to get into place, a few other plainclothes officers were already there, including Chambers, who was sitting alone, waiting in the corner.

-Pete couldn't make himself look at his friend.
+Pete couldn't make himself look at the officer.
 It was part of the act, he told himself.
 They weren't going to blend in if they all clumped together like a little island of fuzz in a sea of criminals.

 Some criminals, he thought to himself as he took his place at the bar.
 Gazing around the bar for the second time, it was easy to see that the people who surrounded him were hardly dangerous.
 Contained in the privacy of the tavern, they weren't even a public nuisance.
 A little loud, maybe, but on New Year's Eve, it was probably one of the quieter bars in town.

 The sinking feeling in his gut was only worsened when he saw who else was attending the festivities.
-Standing only a few yards away, talking to a tall, muscular figure in an evening gown and a blonde wig, was the very same guy he'd brought home that first night he'd wandered in.
-The barstool fixture, tonight wearing a tacky suit instead of the ascot and fringed vest.
+Standing only a few yards away, talking to a tall figure in an evening gown and a blonde wig, was the very same guy he'd brought home that first night he'd wandered in.
+The barstool fixture, tonight wearing a tacky suit instead of the cheap jacket.
 And as soon as Pete saw him, he was spotted, too.
 The guy's eyes lit up brighter than the tinsel hanging from the ceiling, and he made his way to the bar before Pete would even consider abandoning ship and slipping away into the crowd.

 "Hey you!" the guy said, sliding into the open seat next to him.
 "I didn't think you'd be here tonight."